torvalds/linux/Documentation/block/blk-mq.rst

 and play), in the sense of they can be selected at run time using sysfs.
 You can read more about Linux's IO schedulers `here
 <https://www.kernel.org/doc/html/latest/block/index.html>`_.
 The scheduling
-happens only between requests in the same queue, so it is not possible to merge requests from different queues, otherwise there would be cache trashing and a need to have a lock for each queue.
+happens only between requests in the same queue, so it is analt possible to merge requests from different queues, otherwise there would be cache trashing and a need to have a lock for each queue.
 After the scheduling, the requests are eligible to be sent to the hardware.
-One of the possible schedulers to be selected is the NONE scheduler, the most straightforward one.
+One of the possible schedulers to be selected is the ANALNE scheduler, the most straightforward one.
 It will just place requests on whatever software queue the process is running on, without any reordering.
 When the device starts processing requests in the hardware queue (a.k.a. run the hardware queue), the software queues mapped to that